 Two years later I pulled into Hong Kong Harbor aboard the aircraft carrier, USS Ticonderoga.
 Moored nearby was the Sanctuary.
 I called it up and asked for Robert Ferguson.
 A young man in his ward answered the phone.

 Many months after catching up with “Pierre” Ferguson in Hong Kong, I gazed longingly through a porthole as the Ticonderoga pulled into San Diego.
 The pier almost overflowed with the families of my shipmates.
 Many of us were going on leave.
 I was going home for good.

 Just the day before I had been issued the coveted pink military I.D. of reserve status, replacing my green active-duty card.
 According to the U.S. Military Code of Conduct, without your military I.D., you are a criminal.
 You cannot go onto or off of any base or ship without being arrested.
-I discovered harsh reality of this after forgetting my wallet in a Yamato grocery store.
+I discovered the harsh reality of this after forgetting my wallet in a Yamato grocery store.

 A ruckus in the adjoining shop pulled me from the porthole.
 A pair of master-at-arms wearing holstered pistols were taking I.D. cards from one and then another of the men in my division.
 Then they asked for mine.
 I obediently handed it over while our chief loudly demanded an explanation.
 “It’s an investigation” was all we were told.

 Our buddies tried to console those of us caught in the dragnet, but even they were angry.
 Mostly out of loyalty, but they also knew the anticipation of slow-coming freedom was hard enough for a short-timer like me without some petty convolution of fate.